Contact Us

 In a recent article, we uncovered Why compliance reporting is challenging with separate applications.
 Many companies use multi-applications to manage their workforce, making payroll compliance complex and auditing time-consuming.

-It is possible to mitigate non-compliance risks associated with disparate workforce management solutions by implementing automated cloud payroll software with in-built workforce management, including time and attendance, rostering and scheduling, work restrictions, and compliance.
+It is possible to mitigate non-compliance risks associated with disparate workforce management solutions by implementing automated compliance software and cloud payroll systems with in-built workforce management, including time and attendance, rostering and scheduling, work restrictions, and compliance.

 You can eliminate compliance risk with Access Definitiv - the true all-in-one solution with one record for each employee from hire to retirement.
 With all your payroll data in one place, payroll compliance auditing is easy and faster - compliance is always front-and-centre, not a mammoth task.